Green cleaning that protects people, facilities, and standards.

 In most facilities, a serious green cleaning program should:

 Protect indoor air quality.
-Use Low VOC, Green Seal or equivalent products and methods that reduce harsh odors and airborne irritants.
+Use Low VOC, third-party-certified products and methods that reduce harsh odors and airborne irritants.

 Reduce unnecessary chemical exposure.
 Match products and methods to risk and soil type so you’re not overusing strong chemicals in low-risk areas.